brandur/sorg/content/fragments/the-peanut-gallery.md

 Many will be familiar with this quote often attributed to Einstein ([but not definitively](https://quoteinvestigator.com/2011/05/13/einstein-simple/)):

-> Every should be made as simple as possible, but not simpler.
+> Everything should be made as simple as possible, but not simpler.

 The problem with software is that very often, the minimum viable simplicity is actually pretty complex.